How do I get sensible advice?

 firewall built in but I gave up on the free stuff ages back, except for

 tablets and phones.
-I've used Kaspersky, BitDefender and McAfee recently
+I've only used Kaspersky in recent years

 but do read the reviews before deciding which to go for - there are lots of

 security suites.
-And check multiple PC licences and prices - at renewal
+And check multiple PC licences and prices.

 Avoid sites that let you download illegal copies of music tracks, films,